f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 In this topology we are sending traffic to an AnyCast IP that is hosted in F5 Distributed Cloud's Regional Edge.

-We then connect to the AWS resource via the AppMesh node that is deployed in the same VPC as the "Private Endpoint".
+We then connect to the AWS resource via the Customer Edge node that is deployed in the same VPC as the "Private Endpoint".
-The AppMesh is only being used for network connectivity to the Private Endpoint; enforcement of the WAF policy is still being applied in the Regional Edge.
+The Customer Edge node is only being used for network connectivity to the Private Endpoint; enforcement of the WAF policy is still being applied in the Regional Edge.

 In the next exercise we will look at a third topology of deploying a WAF policy that will be enforced within the AWS VPC